whatisnuclear/website/slides/hist/_early-reactors.md

 - EBR-1 was hooked to a generator and made the first significant amount of nuclear electricity
 - It also proved that a conversion ratio >1.0 was possible
   - They didn't consider it a true breeder because it used U-235
+- Had a core melt in 1955, repaired and ran for another 9 years

 </div>
       <div class="col-4">